Hydra-Chain/hydragon-core-contracts/docs/RewardPool/modules/Vesting.md

-*Keep the account parameters before the top-up, so we can separately calculate the rewards made before a top-up is madeThis is because we need to apply the RSI bonus to the rewards made before the top-upand not apply the RSI bonus to the rewards made after the top-up*
+*Keep the account parameters before the top-up, so we can separately calculate the rewards made before a top-up is made This is because we need to apply the RSI bonus to the rewards made before the top-up and not apply the RSI bonus to the rewards made after the top-up*

 #### Parameters